EWCunha/erc20-dex/README.md

 - Rinkeby: https://rinkebyfaucet.com/ or https://faucets.chain.link/rinkeby
 - Goerli/Görli: https://goerlifaucet.com/ or https://faucets.chain.link/goerli

-The, go to [Uniswap](https://app.uniswap.org/) and swap some ETH to DAI, in order to test the live dApp.
+Then, go to [Uniswap](https://app.uniswap.org/) and swap some ETH to DAI, in order to test the live dApp.
 Just be sure that the wallet is connected to one of the testnets.

 Have fun!